Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Once you get to Providence, eat, shop, and explore downtown, or stroll through Roger Williams Park.

-(1) Once dark, head to Providence Zoo for a Jack-O-Lantern Spectacular!
-(Note: Make sure to purchase tickets in advance for the night you want to visit.)
+Once dark, head to Providence Zoo for a Jack-O-Lantern Spectacular!
+(Note: Be sure to purchase tickets in advance for the night you want to visit.)

-Held annually during the fall seasons, this Jack-O-Lantern Spectacular is where you’ll get your pumpkin fill.
-You’ll enter an enchanted pumpkin forest with thousands of carved and lit pumpkins around every bend!
+Held annually during the fall seasons, this Jack-O-Lantern Spectacular is where you’ll get your pumpkin fill (and then some).
+You’ll enter an enchanted pumpkin forest with thousands of carved and lit pumpkins around every bend.
+It’s the epitome of spooky season magic… without the spooky!
+Learn more here.

 Days 9-10: Salem, MA